2024 Rudman Scholar: Lexi Turner

-The endowed scholarship committee has awarded Rudman Scholars scholarships to Daniel Devisate Lopes ‘25 and Lexi Turner ‘26.
-They will receive up to $5,000 in tuition discounts for both their 2L and 3L years.
+The endowed scholarship committee awarded a Rudman Scholars scholarship to Lexi Turner ‘26.
+She will receive up to $5,000 in tuition discounts for both her 2L and 3L years.

 Lexi Turner